kiwix/kiwix-js-pwa/README.md

 [https://www.microsoft.com/en-gb/store/p/kiwix-js/9p8slz4j979j](https://www.microsoft.com/en-gb/store/p/kiwix-js/9p8slz4j979j)

-It can also be installed (in Windows 10/11) by opening a Command Prompt or PowerShell terminal and typing `winget install kiwix`.
-The easiest way to sideload the UWP app is with `winget install kiwix`, but alternative sideloading instructions are available in the [release notes](https://kiwix.github.io/kiwix-js-windows/kiwix-js-uwp.html).
+It can also be installed (in Windows 10/11) by opening a Command Prompt or PowerShell terminal and typing `winget install kiwix.kiwixjs` (but this version will not auto-update, unlike the Store version).
+Alternative sideloading instructions are available in the [release notes](https://kiwix.github.io/kiwix-js-windows/kiwix-js-uwp.html).
+The Electron version can be installed with `winget install kiwix.kiwixjs.electron`, or else by downloading a package from [releases](https://github.com/kiwix/kiwix-js-windows/releases/).

 **You will need a ZIM file to work with this app.** For testing, the Store, Electron and NWJS versions come packaged with an archive of Wikipedia articles related to Climate Change (as a starter ZIM), while packaged aps of WikiMed and Wikivoyage are also available in the Store or from [Releases](https://github.com/kiwix/kiwix-js-windows/releases/).